General questions

 Do you offer site visits and assessments?

 Yes.
-Through The Titan Emporium we can arrange site visits in major regions and support SADC clients remotely or via partner networks.
-We assess your current installation, risks and upgrade opportunities.
+Through The Titan Emporium we arrange site visits in all major South African regions.
+For SADC clients we support remotely or via partner networks.
+We assess your current installation, risks and upgrade opportunities and produce a recommendation based on real site conditions — not just catalogue data.

 Which regions do you cover?

-We support customers across South Africa and export into Namibia, Botswana, Zambia, Mozambique, Zimbabwe and other SADC markets on request.
+We support customers across South Africa — Johannesburg, Durban, Cape Town, Pretoria, Nelspruit, Port Elizabeth, Bloemfontein — and export into Namibia, Botswana, Zambia, Mozambique, Zimbabwe and other SADC markets on request.
+View all locations →